Russia's Putin says there will be no new grain deal until the West meets his demands | Headlines

 - Russian Federation

-Russian President Vladimir Putin said Monday that the grain deal that allowed Ukraine to export grain safely through the Black Sea won't be restored until the West meets its obligations to facilitate Russian agricultural exports.
+Russian President Vladimir Putin said Monday that a landmark deal that allowed Ukraine to export grain safely through the Black Sea amid the war won't be restored until the West meets Moscow's demands on its own agricultural exports.

-But Russia refused to extend the deal in July, complaining that an agreement promising to remove obstacles to Russian exports of food and fertilizer hadn't been honoured.
-It said restrictions on shipping and insurance hampered its agricultural trade even though it has shipped record amounts of wheat since last year.
+Russia refused to extend the deal in July, complaining that a parallel agreement promising to remove obstacles to Russian exports of food and fertiliser hadn't been honoured.
+It said restrictions on shipping and insurance hampered its agricultural trade, though it has shipped record amounts of wheat since last year.

-Putin said that if those commitments were honoured, Russia could return to the deal “within the nearest days”.
+Putin reiterated those complaints Monday, while saying that if those commitments were honoured, Russia could return to the deal “within days”.

-He also said that Russia is close to finalising an agreement to provide free grain to six African countries.
-The Russian leader added that Russia will ship 1 million metric tons (1.1 million tons) of cheap grain to Turkey for processing and delivery to poor countries.

-Since Putin withdrew from the grain initiative, Erdogan has repeatedly pledged to renew arrangements that helped avoid a food crisis in parts of Africa, the Middle East and Asia.

-“My gut feeling is that Putin recognises the leverage he has by using food as an economic weapon, and thus will fight for all he can get in terms of concessions on his wish-list,” said Tim Benton, a food security expert at the Chatham House think tank.

-Those may include Russia's grains, or fertiliser exports, or wider issues, he said.
+Erdogan also expressed hope that a breakthrough could come soon.
+He said Turkey and the UN — which both brokered the original deal — have put together a new package of proposals to unblock the issue.

+“I believe that we will reach a solution that will meet the expectations in a short time,” Erdogan told a news conference in the Russian resort of Sochi, where the leaders met.

+A lot is riding on the negotiation.
+Ukraine and Russia are major suppliers of wheat, barley, sunflower oil and other goods that developing nations rely on.

-Data from the Joint Coordination Centre in Istanbul, which organised the Ukraine shipments, shows that 57% of the grain from Ukraine went to developing nations, with the top destination being China, which received nearly a quarter of the food.
+Data from the Joint Coordination Centre in Istanbul, which organised shipments under the deal, show that 57% of the grain from Ukraine went to developing nations, with the top destination being China.

+Grain prices shot up after Russia pulled out of the deal but have since fallen back, indicating that there isn't a big crunch in the market right now, said Tim Benton, a food security expert at the Chatham House think tank.
+But the long-term picture is uncertain.

+''I am more worried about the future, where the strengthening El Nino (weather phenomenon) might make 2024 the year to watch,” he said.

 Putin and Erdogan — authoritarian leaders who have both been in power for more than two decades — are said to have a close rapport, fostered in the wake of a failed coup against Erdogan in 2016 when Putin was the first major leader to offer his support.